rosstimo/RCET3371-VB/lessons/IntroToGit.md

     ```
     This command will move you back to the `main` branch, restoring the current state of all files.

-- **Practical Example**:
-  - Suppose you accidentally made some changes to `file1.txt` that you don't want to keep.
-You can:
-    1. Use `git log` to find the commit hash where `file1.txt` was last correct.
-    2. Use `git checkout <commit-hash> -- file1.txt` to restore that version.
-    3. Stage and commit the restored version if needed.

-- **Viewing History**:
-  - Use `git log` to display the commit history.
-By default, `git log` shows each commit in reverse chronological order (most recent first).
-  - **Customizing Log Output**:
-    - Use `git log --oneline` to show each commit on a single line, providing a compact overview.
-    - Use `git log --graph` to display a visual representation of the branch structure and merges.
-    - Combine options like `git log --oneline --graph` to create a visual summary of the history.
-  - **Filtering Commits**:
-    - To view commits by a specific author, use `git log --author="Author Name"`.
-    - To limit commits by date, use options like `--since` and `--until`:
-      ```sh
-      git log --since="2023-01-01" --until="2023-12-31"
-      ```
-    - To search for keywords in commit messages, use `--grep`:
-      ```sh
-      git log --grep="fix"
-      ```
-  - **Viewing Changes**:
-    - Use `git show <commit-hash>` to view the details of a specific commit, including the changes made.
-    - Use `git diff` to see the differences between commits or between the working directory and the latest commit.
-    - To view changes between two specific commits, use:
-      ```sh
-      git diff <commit-hash1> <commit-hash2>
-      ```
-- **Practical Examples**:
-  - After making multiple commits, running `git log` provides a complete overview of all changes.
-  - Use `git log --stat` to display statistics for each commit, such as the number of files changed and lines added/removed.
-  - For a more detailed history, use `git log --pretty=format:"%h - %an, %ar : %s"` to customize how each commit is displayed.

 #### Exploring Git History
 - **Viewing History:**